corda/corda-docs-portal/content/en/platform/corda/4.7/enterprise/corda-network/setup-segregated-notary.md

 2. Register each worker node in the notary cluster using the Corda Network process.

     Each worker node requires access to the notary service identity key generated in the preceding step.
-We recommend using an HSM to ensure key security.
+R3 recommends using an HSM to ensure key security.

 3. Add the notary service identity to the network parameters by sending the `nodeInfo-xxx` file using the [Corda Network support portal](https://r3-cev.atlassian.net/servicedesk/customer/portal/7) using either a segregated network request form, or by creating a new task.